 In summary, our goals are to uncover the different aspects of pancreas biology, namely its development in the embryo, and its function in the adult.
-We aim to answer these scientific questions by focusing on the interplay between mesenchymal and other pancreatic cell types in both healthy and diseased mouse models.
+We aim to answer these scientific questions by focusing on the interplay between beta-cells and other pancreatic cell types in both healthy and diseased mouse models.

-Mesenchymal cells in the embryonic and adult pancreas.
-A) Mesenchymal cells (green) surround the developing pancreatic bud (red and blue) and support normal organogenesis.
-B) Pericytes (green) form a network around the Islet of Langerhans (gray) in the adult pancreas and support insulin secretion from beta-cells.
+Beta-cell microenvironment in the embryonic and adult pancreas.
+Left, Mesenchymal cells (green) surround the developing pancreatic bud (red and blue) and support normal organogenesis.
+Right, Pericytes (green) form a network around the Islet of Langerhans (gray) in the adult pancreas and support insulin secretion from beta-cells.